log0div0/testo/docs/tutorials/12 - mouse/README.md

 2. You must release all held down buttons before the end of the test.
 3. You can't click anything if any of your mouse buttons is held.

-And the final task in this guide: empty the Trash bin.
+And the final task in this tutorial: empty the Trash bin.
 The solution script is self-explanatory:

 ```testo
 #Empty trash